The Complete Guide to Ventilating a House (Without Wasting Energy)

 February 16, 2023

 If you’ve ever endured a sweltering summer day, you understand the benefits of having a ceiling fan.
 However, you might be surprised to learn that it doesn’t actually generate cold air.
 It doesn’t function like an air conditioner.
 Instead, it cools down your home by creating a windchill effect through its circulating air, something that can also be reversed in the wintertime to distribute heated air and warm you up.
 Long story short, a ceiling fan can be a useful, multipurpose tool for all seasons.
 Let’s dive into how it actually works and how you can best utilize it for both temperature control and premium air quality.
 The Parts of a Ceiling Fan Ceiling fans are made of more than just blades.
-In fact, the full anatomy of a ceiling fan looks something like this: Mounting mechanism Downrod Canopy Motor Brackets or “arms” Blades Light fixture The motor is the most complex part of the ceiling fan.
+In fact, the full anatomy of a fan looks something like this: Mounting mechanism Downrod Canopy Motor Brackets or “arms” Blades Light fixture The motor is the most complex part of the fan.
 However, all parts work in tandem to support the fan’s function.
 For example, the brackets of the blades connect them to the motor, and the motor determines the blades’ speed and direction.
-How Ceiling Fans Work It isn’t difficult to understand the science...
+How Ceiling Fans Work Ceiling fans have been around for centuries, dating back...

 View Article